-This great (possibly 19-teens?) article from the International Sugar Journal by F. I. Scard immediately brings up some themes I’ve been talking about in distillation.
+This great (possibly 1916) article from the International Sugar Journal by F. I. Scard immediately brings up some themes I’ve been talking about in distillation.
 For starters, Scard was a name who criticized the Veley’s in their debacle over the micro organism of faulty rum 91898).
 Remember the punchline?—the organism might simply have been decomposed raw meat!
 And the hint comes from a comment by IRS researcher extraordinaire, Peter Valaer in 1937.
-Can you not see this wicked web we’re weaving?

 In the case of a rum distillery the position is very different.
 It is not the sucrose alone which has to be accounted for in the course of manufacture, but all the formentable sugars, glucose, and invert sugar, as well as sucrose, which find their way to the distillery.
 The object of the operations of a distillery is not to separate and obtain these sugars as such, but as a product formed from them by biological means before its actual separation by distillation, a product in which the flavour is a vital point in its value.
 The microscope thus plays an important part in the control of a distillery.